Rigid HYM Connections on Tautological Bundles over ALE Crepant Resolutions in Dimension Three: Rigidity of HYM connections on the holomorphic tautological bundles

-\begin{proof}[Proof of Proposition~\ref{prop:av}] We already reduced the proof of this to the proof of the vanishing~\eqref{eq:h10}.
-Since by Proposition \ref{prop:ci} $H^1(\sM_\theta,\sEnd(\sR))=0$, the long exact sequence associated to the local cohomology yields
+\begin{proof}[Proof of Proposition~\ref{prop:av}] We have already reduced the proof of this to the proof of the vanishing statement~\eqref{eq:h10}.
+Since by Proposition~\ref{prop:ci} we have $H^1(\sM_\theta,\sEnd(\sR))=0$, the long exact sequence associated to local cohomology yields